Subprime Loans And NON-QM Mortgage Guidelines

-This BLOG On Subprime Loans And NON-QM Mortgages Are Back Was Updated And Published On September 6th, 2020
+This Article Is About Subprime Loans And NON-QM Mortgages Are Back

 Borrowers who have bad credit or not enough income due to self-employment or other reasons may not qualify for a conventional loan or a low down payment loan offered by FHA, USDA, and/or VA.

 - Borrowers who cannot qualify for traditional conforming mortgages may consider subprime loans and NON-QM Mortgages

 - Because of the higher risk associated with lending to borrowers that have a poor credit history, subprime loans and non-QM mortgages typically require a larger down payment and a higher interest rate

 Subprime Loans Explained

 There various types of Subprime Loans and NON-QM Mortgages.

 Subprime loans are a great form of alternative financing for homebuyers to become homeowners who do not meet the following requirements:

 - There is no waiting period after bankruptcy and/or foreclosure to qualify for a traditional mortgage loan